top of page

 After your inspection, you will receive a detailed report outlining the findings.
 This report is your guide to improving your home’s safety.
 Here are some steps to take:

-Understand each recommendation and its importance.
+• Review the Report Carefully: Understand each recommendation and its importance.

-Focus on the most critical issues first, such as roof repairs or window reinforcements.
+• Prioritize Repairs and Upgrades: Focus on the most critical issues first, such as roof repairs or window reinforcements.

-For any work needed, obtain estimates from licensed contractors experienced in wind mitigation.
+• Get Multiple Quotes: For any work needed, obtain estimates from licensed contractors experienced in wind mitigation.

-Don’t delay necessary improvements.
+• Schedule Repairs Promptly: Don’t delay necessary improvements.
 Timely action reduces risk.

-Save all inspection reports, repair invoices, and contractor warranties.
+• Keep Records: Save all inspection reports, repair invoices, and contractor warranties.
 These documents are useful for insurance and resale.

+• Inform Your Insurance Company: Share your inspection results and completed upgrades with your insurer.
+This may qualify you for discounts.
 Taking these steps ensures that your home is safer and that you maximize the benefits of your inspection.

 I hope this information helps you understand the value of windstorm mitigation inspections and storm safety evaluations.
 Protecting your home from wind damage is a wise investment.
 It safeguards your property, lowers insurance costs, and gives you confidence during storm season.
 If you are in Central Florida, consider scheduling an inspection soon.
 Your home deserves the best care to face the challenges of severe weather.